-The College responded to the Team's Recommendation 7 and during the October 2013 negotiations between the Solano Community College District and the Solano College Faculty Association, a change in the evaluation instrument that administrators use to evaluate faculty was agreed upon (namely, SLO assessments became a contractual obligation for each faculty member's formal evaluation) [E7.1: Evaluation Instrument].

-In addition, the Tentative Agreement signed October 4, 2014 also authorized additional pay for the Adjunct Faculty for completing SLO assessments:
+The College responded to the Team's Recommendation and during the October 2013 negotiations between the Solano Community College District and the Solano College Faculty Association, a change in the evaluation instrument that administrators use to evaluate faculty was agreed upon.
+(ADD CONTRACT LANGUAGE) In addition, the Tentative Agreement signed October 4, 2014 also authorized additional pay for the Adjunct Faculty for completing SLO assessments:

 "...adjunct faculty may work on the SLO/SAO cycle and be compensated for a maximum of 7 hours of category 3 pay per semester for SLO/SAO work."
-[E7.2: SCFA Tentative Agreement, Oct.
+[E7.1: SCFA Tentative Agreement, Oct.
 4, 2013]

-In response to the SCFA addition of additional SLO language in their Contract, the ACCJC, in their letter of February 7, 2014 stated:
+In response to the SCFA addition of additional SLO language in their Contract, the ACCJC in their letter of February 7, 2014 stated:

-"The College provided evidence, and the team verified, that recommendations 7 and 9 have been addressed and that the College now meets Standards II.A.1.c, II.A.2.e, II.A.2.f [E7.3: ACCJC letter Feb.
-7, 2014]

-In pursuing the continuous refinements of SLO assessment and to assess the effectiveness of the additional evaluation criteria, the Dean of Institutional Research, Planning, and Institutional Effectiveness, in collaboration with the Faculty Union President and the SP, designed and implemented a survey that was administered to the four School Deans responsible for the evaluation of faculty.
-[E7.4: Dean Evaluation Survey]
+"The College provided evidence, and the team verified, that recommendations 7 and 9 have been addressed and that the College now meets Standards II.A.1.c, II.A.2.e, II.A.2.f (Recommendation 7) ..."
+[E7.2: ACCJC letter Feb.
+7, 2014] In an effort to pursue continuous improvement and to assess the effectiveness of the addition to the evaluation criteria, the SCFA President and the SP? designed and implemented a survey that was administered to the four School Deans responsible for the evaluation of faculty and who are using these additional criteria for evaluation.
+The Deans surveyed had used the new evaluation form and responded to the Survey.
+[E7.3: Dean Evaluation Survey]

-All of the Deans surveyed were aware of the new Contract language in the evaluation instrument and all of them had completed evaluations of faculty members where the discussion of SLOs and assessments had been part of the evaluation process.
-As a direct result of the addition of the new Contract language, the incorporation of a discussion of SLOs as a function of the faculty evaluation is now becoming routine.
-Two (of four) Deans had included an analysis of faculty SLO assessment for all of the evaluations performed, and another had used it for only a majority of the evaluations.
-The expectation that all evaluations will now include an analysis of a faculty member's use of SLO assessments in plans to improve overall educational outcomes is understood by all.
+All of the Deans surveyed were aware of the new Contract language in the evaluation instrument and all of them had carried out evaluations of Faculty members where the discussion of SLOs and assessments had been part of the evaluation process.
+As a direct result of the addition of the new Contract language, the incorporation of a discussion of SLOs as a function of the faculty evaluation has now become routine: two [of four] Deans had used the new evaluation instrument for 100% of the evaluations performed, and another had used it for a majority of the evaluations.

-The Deans reported that they were providing assistance to faculty in carrying out SLO related professional tasks.
-The Deans relied on and encouraged the participation of the Coordinator of their respective Schools and on the campus SLO Coordinator (now the Assessment Coordinator) to assist faculty in assessing their SLOs.
-Furthermore, the Deans expressed that now that they have had some experience with implementing the amended evaluation process.

-The Deans offered several suggestions for improving the evaluation process.
-One survey comment suggested that the current procedures place the burden of assuring SLO compliance on the Deans rather than the faculty member being evaluated; the Deans must check to see that the faculty member's assessments are accomplished.
-Several Deans stated that additional training in "best practices" for SLO assessments would benefit the College community to make needed programmatic, curricular, or pedagogical changes in the classroom.
+The Deans reported that they were providing assistance to faculty for carrying out SLO related professional tasks; they were especially relying on and encouraging the participation of the Coordinator of their School and of the campus SLO Coordinator to assist faculty to assess their SLOs.
+Furthermore, the Deans expressed that now that they have had some experience with implementing the current evaluation process and having used the evaluation criteria, that (the evaluation process??) could be improved (needs specific information here).
+The current procedures place the burden of assuring SLO compliance on the Deans rather than the faculty member being evaluated.
+The Deans believed that additional training on best practices for SLO evaluations would benefit the College community and felt that additional refinement is required to truly "close the loop" by using the lessons learned during the completion of SLO assessments to make programmatic, curricula, or pedagogical changes in the classroom.

-This SLO survey indicates that the Deans share a conceptual understanding of the revised Contract language pertaining to SLO assessments and that this addition is becoming a routine part of evaluation.
-The survey also suggests that the faculty should receive additional training in assessing SLOs and made aware of the new evaluation criteria.
-Both Deans and faculty will benefit from working together to enhance the evaluation process.
-The expectation is that greater conscientious effort and more effective dialogue pertaining to SLO assessments will result in the improvement of student outcomes.
-By incorporating additional SLO assessment criteria into the formal faculty evaluation, SCC believes that it has exceeded Standards II.A.1.c, II.A.2.e, II.A.2.f, III.A.1.c.
+This SLO survey indicates that the Deans have integrated the discussion of SLO assessments into the evaluation process.
+The survey also suggests that the faculty should receive additional training in assessing SLOs and being made aware of the new evaluation criteria.
+Both Deans and faculty will benefit from working together to better enhance communication during the evaluation process.
+The expectation that enhanced communication and increased dialogue pertaining to SLO assessments will result in the improvement of student outcomes.